 Mark Lawrenson states his prediction for Man United v Everton

-Mark Lawrenson is backing Manchester United to continue their winning run with a 2-0 victory over Everton at Old Trafford on Sunday.
+Mark Lawrenson believes Manchester United will edge to a 2-0 victory over Everton at Old Trafford on Sunday afternoon.

-Former Liverpool FC defender Lawrenson is backing Manchester United to beat Everton to record their third successive Premier League win.
+Former Liverpool FC defender Lawrenson is backing Manchester United to secure a much-needed win over Everton to rebuild some momentum after their mid-week disappointment.